 Table ES-3 summarizes the local water supply enhancement alternatives that may be feasible for NMWD based on the unit cost over the 30-year project period, estimated annual yield, and the qualitative weighted score.
-Implementation of these feasible water supply projects could potentially provide NMWD 991 AF to 1,584 AF of additional local water supply.
+Implementation of these feasible water supply projects could potentially provide NMWD 991 AF to 1,584 AF (323 to 516 MG) of additional local water supply.